-Table 9.
+Table 8.
 System setup options-Connection menu

+nnection

-Wireless Device Enable WLAN Enable or disable the internal WLAN device.
+Wireless Device Enable

+WLAN Enable or disable the internal WLAN device.

 By default, the option enabled.

-Bluetooth Enable or disable the internal Bluetooth device By default, the option enabled.
+Bluetooth Enable or disable the internal Bluetooth device

+By default, the option enabled.

+Contactless smartcard/NFC Enable or disable the internal Contactless smartcard/NFC device

+By default, the option enabled.

 Enable UEFI Network Stack Enable or disable UEFI Network Stack and controls the on-board LAN Controller.

+By default, the Enabled option is selected.

+Wireless Radio Control

+Control WLAN radio Sense the connection of the system to a wired network and subsequently disable the selected wireless radios (WLAN).

+By default, the option is disabled.

+Dynamic Wireless Transmit Power Enable or disable the Dynamic Wireless Transmit Power of WLAN device.

-By default, the Enable UEFI Network Stack option is enabled.
-HTTPs Boot Feature HTTPs Boot Enable or disable the HTTPs Boot feature.
-By default, the HTTPs Boot option is disabled.
+By default, the Dynamic Wireless Transmit Power option is selected.

+HTTPs Boot Feature

+HTTPs Boot Enable or disable the HTTPs Boot feature.

+By default, the ON option is enabled.

+HTTPs Boot Mode With Auto Mode, the HTTPs Boot extracts Boot URL from the DHCP.
+With Manual Mode, the HTTPs Boot reads Boot URL from the user-provided data.

+By default, the Auto Mode option is enabled.

-Table 10.
+Table 9.
 System setup options-Power menu

-Power Battery configuration Enables the system to run on battery during peak power usage hours.
-Use the table Custom Charge Start and Custom Charge Stop , to prevent AC power usage between certain times of each day.
+ower Battery Configuration Enables the system to run on battery during peak power usage hours.
+Use the table Custom Charge Start and Custom Charge Stop to prevent AC power usage between certain times of each day.
 By default, the Adaptive option is enabled.
 Advanced Configuration Enable Advanced Battery Charge Configuration Enable or disable the advanced battery charge configuration.
 By default, the Enable Advanced Battery Charge Configuration option is disabled.

-Table 10.
+Table 9.
 System setup options-Power menu (continued)

 Power Peak Shift Enables the system to run on battery during peak power usage hours.
 Enable Peak Shift By default, the Enable Peak Shift option is disabled.
 Thermal Management Enables to cool the fan and processor heat management to adjust the system performance, noise, and temperature.
 By default, the Optimized option is enabled.
-USB Wake Support Enable USB Wake Support When enabled, the USB devices like a mouse or keyboard can be used to wake the system from Standby, Hibernate, and Power Off. (i) NOTE: This feature requires Deep Sleep Control to be disabled. (i) NOTE: This feature is only functional when the AC power adapter is connected.
-If the AC power adapter is removed before Standby, the BIOS will remove power from all of the USB ports to conserve battery power.
-By default, the Enable USB Wake Support option is disabled.
-Wake on Dell USB-C Dock When enabled, connecting a Dell USB-C Dock will wake the system from Standby, Hibernate, and Power Off.
+USB Wake Support Wake on Dell USB-C Dock When enabled, connecting a Dell USB-C Dock will wake the system from Standby, Hibernate, and Power Off.
 By default, the Wake on Dell USB-C Dock option is enabled.
-Block Sleep Enables to block entering sleep (S3) mode in the operating system.
+Block Sleep Enable to block entering Sleep (S3) mode in the operating system.
 By default, the Block Sleep option is disabled.
-Lid Switch Enabled Lid Switch Enable or disable the lid switch.
+Lid Switch Enable Lid Switch Enable or disable the lid switch.
 By default, the Enable Lid Switch option is enabled.
 Power On Lid Open When enabled, allows the system to power up from the off state whenever the lid is opened.
 By default, the Power On Lid Open option is enabled.
-Intel Speed Shift Technology Enable or disable the Intel speed shift technology support.
+Intel Speed Shift Technology Enable or disable the Intel Speed Shift Technology support.
 By default, the Intel Speed Shift Technology option is enabled.

-Table 11.
+Table 10.
 System setup options-Security menu